 Jennifer Leonard is the owner of The Skills Library, providing software and resources for educational and career development programs.
 She has over twenty years of experience in consulting and public and nonprofit leadership.

 Jennifer's interest in community development and youth development led to studying Economics, concentrating in labor markets and statistics.

 Throughout her career, Jennifer has used skills in research and data management in support of career development, youth programs and community development.
 Projects incorporate a wide range of work, including design of online databases and software to support nonprofit and school-based programs; development of curriculum; writing about careers and youth development; and providing professional development support for teachers and program coordinators.

 Jennifer is currently co-chair of the Southwest Corridor Park Management Advisory Council (http://swcpc.org/pmac) and an active volunteer with the park.
-Through this work, she coordinates a summer children's garden project, a year-round weekly children's science program and a mini-grant program supporting youth and family programming in the Southwest Corridor Park.
+Through this work, she coordinates a children's gardening program and a mini-grant program supporting youth and family programming in the Southwest Corridor Park.
+As a volunteer, she leads a weekly children's science/art program at the Mildred Hailey Apts., first called "Science Wednesdays" and now a "STEAM" feature in the new Youth Drop-In Center.
+She is member of the Boston Park Advocates steering committee and the Northeastern University Community Advisory Board.
 She is also active with church and faith-based networks in the Boston area, with a particular interest in leading study groups and classes for youth and adults.

 She holds a Bachelors degree from Mount Holyoke College and a Masters degree from Tufts University.